 Data integrity is not data security

 Data security is the collection of measures taken to keep data from getting corrupted.
-It incorporates the use of systems, processes, and procedures that restrict unauthorised access and keep data inaccessible to others who may use it in harmful or unintended ways.
+It incorporates the use of systems, processes, and procedures that restrict unauthorised access and keep data inaccessible to those who may wish to use it in harmful or unintended ways.
 Breaches in data security may be small and easy to contain or large and capable of causing significant damage.

 While data integrity is concerned with keeping information intact and accurate for the entirety of its existence, the goal of data security is to protect information from outside attacks.
 Data security is but one of the many facets of data integrity.
-Data security is not broad enough to include the many processes necessary for keeping data unchanged over time.
+Data security is not broad enough to include the many processes necessary for keeping data complete and accurate over time.

 Data integrity is not data quality

 Does the data in your database meet company-defined standards and the needs of your business?
 Data quality answers these questions with an assortment of processes that measure your data’s age, relevance, accuracy, completeness, and reliability.